mapkyca/IdnoOpenPGPSignin/README.md

 If you want to make your non-Idno presence compatible, then add one of the above to your profile page.

+The plugin then provides a mechanism for you to log in to a site using a public key, and so be able to see the post.

 Todo
 ----